 Think about today’s self-guided buyer journey, from awareness to purchase.
 Is one piece of content really going to serve your prospect at every step of the journey?
 (Hint: the answer is no!)

-Rather than creating a single piece like an eBook, approach your content as a content hub.
-What is a hub?
+Rather than creating a single piece of content like an eBook, approach your content as a hub.
+So, what is a hub?
 It’s basically a bill of materials around a central topic.
 A good content hub will have pillar content – that is your lead magnet (think white paper or eBook) – with additional pieces around that central topic and theme.
 With this approach, you’ll create a comprehensive content library with something for every stage of the sales cycle.

 For example, let’s say you focus on wholesale distribution.
 You’ve created an eBook around wholesale distribution trends.
 That’s a great lead magnet and perfect for generating interest and awareness (top of funnel).
 In your eBook, one of the six trends is shorter delivery windows.
 You have a solution that helps manage logistics and allows distributors to get their goods to market through internal and external fleets more quickly.
 A case study of a customer who implemented your solution and decreased their time to market is taking the reader deeper, adding credibility (since you are showing that you can do what you say you can do) and it’s more focused on middle to bottom of funnel.
 Building on that might be videos and demos showing that functionality or data sheets with detailed specs.

 Another way to go deeper with your content and show more value and thought leadership is with a content franchise.
 Think of franchises like Marvel or DC.
 A content franchise is the same – except that you are building your franchise through different types of content.